APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-Though best known for his award-winning, nine-year stint as the now iconic George Costanza of television’s Seinfeld, Jason Alexander has achieved international recognition for a career noted for its extraordinary diversity — from lauded performances on stage, screen, and television to his extensive works as a writer, composer, director, producer, and acting teacher.
+Though best known for his award-winning, nine-year stint as the now iconic George Costanza of television’s Seinfeld, Jason Alexander has achieved international recognition for a career noted for its extraordinary diversity.
+Aside from his performances on stage, screen and television, he has worked extensively as a writer, composer, director, producer and teacher of acting.
+In between all that he has also become an award-winning magician, a notorious poker player and a respected advocate on social and political issues.

-His many films include Pretty Woman, Jacob’s Ladder, Love!
-Valor!
-Compassion!, Rocky and Bullwinkle, Dunston Checks In, The Hunchback of Notre Dame, and Shallow Hal.
-Additionally, he directed the feature films For Better or Worse and Just Looking.
+His many films include: Electric State, Pretty Woman, Jacob’s Ladder, Love Valor Compassion, Rocky and Bullwinkle, Dunston Checks In, The Hunchback of Notre Dame and Shallow Hal.
+In addition, he directed the feature films For Better or Worse and Just Looking.
+He is also a distinguished television director, overseeing episodes of Seinfeld, Everybody Hates Chris, Mike and Molly, Criminal Minds, Franklin and Bash and Young Sheldon.
+He won the American Country Music Award for his direction of Brad Paisley's video “Cooler Online.”

 Speaker Videos